Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, Excelsior Springs offers competitive memory care pricing, making it an affordable option when compared to other Missouri cities while still providing quality care for those with memory-related conditions.

-Excelsior Springs Nursing & Rehab excels at providing dementia and Alzheimer’s care in Clay county, Missouri.
-It can accommodate a maximum of 108 seniors.
-Excelsior Springs Nursing & Rehab provides luxurious amenities that include an onsite nurse, pet therapy and brain health activities to any older adults with dementia who reside in Excelsior Springs, MO and nearby areas.
-Excelsior Springs Nursing & Rehab is situated at 1003 Meadowlark Ln, 64024 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Excelsior Springs Nursing & Rehab excels at providing dementia care services in Clay county, Missouri.
+It can accommodate a maximum of 108 dementia residents.
+Excelsior Springs Nursing & Rehab offers upscale amenities that include family counseling and support program, staff nurses trained in dementia care and brain games to any older adults with dementia who reside in Excelsior Springs, MO and nearby areas.
+Excelsior Springs Nursing & Rehab is located at 1003 Meadowlark Ln, 64024 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.

 In Excelsior Springs, Missouri, Medicare generally does not cover the full cost of memory care services.
 Medicare is a federal health insurance program primarily for people aged 65 and older, but it only provides coverage for short-term stays in skilled nursing facilities and does not extend to long-term memory care.
 If an individual in Excelsior Springs requires a stay in a memory care facility, Medicare might cover the cost of hospitalization or short-term rehabilitation services, but once they are discharged and need extended memory care, Medicare will not continue coverage.